HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 ### Bivariate Analysis 1
 ![My Image](./plots/bivar_box_res_kill.png "Bivariate Scatter Plot: Number of Kills when Winning vs Losing")

 This is a two-dimensional box plot that shows the distribution of total kills by teams in all games when they lose versus when they win.
-When teams win, they tend to have higher median, lower, and upper quartile as well as higher upper range in number of kills.
+When teams win, they tend to have greater "median, lower, and upper quartile" as well as greater "upper range" in number of kills.

 ### Bivariate Analysis 2
 ![My Image](./plots/bivar_scatter_WinRate_DifCS.png "Bivariate Scatter Plot: Win Rate vs CS at Ten Minute")